grafana/faro-web-sdk/docs/sources/developer/architecture/initialization.md

 ### 3. Metas

-The metas are the next component that is initialized as they are required by all other subsequent components.
+The metas are the next component that is initialized as they are required by all subsequent components.
 The API requires it because whenever a signal is sent, the immediate meta values are added to it in order to keep them in sync.
 The instrumentations and transports require the metas for exposing them to the developers that are writing their own instrumentations and transports.

-However, the default metas values are not registered now (check the Initial values section below for more details).
+However, the default metas values are not registered at this stage (check the Initial values section below for more details).

 ### 4. Transports